 Fig. Carbon dioxide and oxygen: Evolution of air on Earth and body cell O2 and CO2 parameters.

-Appearance of the first vertebrates (about 550 millions years ago) and the development of prototypes of human lungs took place when air was made up of only about 1% O2, while having much higher percentage of CO2 (Maina, 1998), likely over 7%.
+The appearance of the first vertebrates (about 550 million years ago) and the development of prototypes of human lungs took place when the air was made up of only about 1% O2, while having a much higher percentage of CO2 (Maina, 1998), likely over 7%.
 Normal air today has many times more O2 (about 20%) and only a fraction of the CO2 (0.03%).
-However, our cells now still live in the air that existed hundred millions years ago: “But the cells of animals and humans need about 7 % CO2 and only 2% O2 in the surrounding environment.
+However, our cells now still live in the air that existed hundred million years ago: “But the cells of animals and humans need about 7 % CO2 and only 2% O2 in the surrounding environment.
 This is the way how our cells live: cells of the heart, brain, and kidneys” (Buteyko, 1977).

-However, the main parameter of our environment, our air, had dramatic change during later stages of our evolution due to advance of green life that transforms CO2 into O2 during photosynthesis.
+However, the main parameter of our environment, our air, had dramatic change during the later stages of our evolution due to the advance of green life that transforms CO2 into O2 during photosynthesis.

 For the list of the quoted references click here

 - Evolution Of The Atmosphere: Composition, Structure, And Energy (From GlobalChange.umich.edu)

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.

 You can leave your grammatically correct feedback and/or comment on the most relevant page.
 It may be below.
 Thanks.